 Use multiple channels to attract leads.

-Use a mix of multiple marketing channels including pay-per-click (PPC) off-site SEO, social media marketing, advertising, direct mail campaigns and cold calling.
-The effectiveness of channels may natural go up and down over time, so it is best to put marketing efforts in various areas.
+Use a mix of multiple marketing channels, including pay-per-click (PPC) off-site SEO, social media marketing, advertising, direct mail campaigns and cold calling.
+The effectiveness of channels may naturally go up and down over time, so it is best to put marketing efforts in various areas.